yurovant/xah-fly-keys/README.md

 ## Documentation
 You can find more information about this mode and detailed documentation on the [Xah Fly Keys home page](http://xahlee.info/emacs/misc/xah-fly-keys.html).

-## Key diagram for QWERTY keyboard layout
+## Key diagram for ISO QWERTY keyboard layout

 ![xah-fly-keys qwerty layout](keyboard-layout/keyboard-layout--qwerty.png)